Skip to main content

 A data overview is available in the global energy statistics app

-The country's consumption per capita decreased by 7% to 4.5 toe in 2023, of which electricity accounts for about 0.9 MWh, which is around twice the EU average.
+Primary energy consumption has been decreasing rapidly since 2019 (-4%/year) with an important decrease in 2022 (-12%).
+It fluctuated around 4 Mtoe from 2010 to 2019.
+The country's consumption per capita was 4.6 toe in 2024, which is around twice the EU average.
 Part of this high consumption is linked to steel production and to fuel tourism for motor fuels.

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data